WebDevStudios/BuddyPress-Registration-Options/readme.txt

 = 4.1 =

 * Added hiding of pending members from the members list on the frontend, until approved.
+* Updated UI to match latest WordPress visual style
 * Fixed issue with where we were trying to grab user data after the user was deleted.
 * Accessibility updates
-* Updated UI to match latest WordPress visual style
+* Now translation ready

 = 4.0.0 =